 Many beaches are located in Southwest Ontario, so why not escape the city and enjoy a day with your toes in the sand or take a day trip to Beautiful Beaches located in Ontario.
 If your family has a dog then check out our Guide to Dog Beaches in Ontario.

 Here is a great list of Beaches near me in the Brampton area, that will allow me to soak up the sun and enjoy the water with my kids.
 I have included cool beaches to daytrip from Halton or Peel Region as many beaches are just a short drive of an hour and a half or less from Brampton, Mississauga or Georgetown.

 Beaches in Brampton:

-All water crafts are available, prices are as follows;
+All water crafts are available for rental, prices are as follows;

 Beaches in Mississauga and Etobicoke: